jtouzy/nordic/README.md

 await articlesDao.delete(myItem)
 // >> DELETE FROM articles WHERE title = 'My title' await articlesDao.deleteWithConditions({ title: 'My title' })

+// 8 / More complex queries
+await nordic.rawQuery('DELETE FROM article WHERE provider IN (SELECT id FROM provider WHERE state = 'INACTIVE')')
 ```

+NOTE: For performance reasons, if you want your items returned after executing an INSERT/UPDATE/DELETE in a raw query, you need to add `RETURNING *` to your raw query.
+Otherwise, nothing is returned.

 ### Transactional mode